EnEmerson/my-online-resume/README.md

 ## Summary:

-I am currently a student at Texas State University, working on my Bachelor's degree in Computer Information Systems.
+I am currently a student at Texas State University, working on my Bachelors of Business Administration degree in Computer Information Systems.
 I started my degree at Texas State in the Fall of 2016 and will graduate in the Fall of 2019.

-### My current GPA is: 3.5
+### My current GPA is: 3.7

 ---